Decentralized-ID/decentralized-id.github.io/contributing.md

 I'm not going to make contributing guidelines and qualifications until there is more participation.
-Until then\
+Until then:

 <b><u>Pull Requests are Welcome</u></b>